ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 17 *For God has put it in their hearts to execute His purpose by having a common purpose, and by giving their kingdom to the beast, until the words of God will be fulfilled.*
 > 18 *The woman whom you saw is the great city, which reigns over the kings of the earth.”*

+**Revelation 17 Summary**

+***In Chapter 17, John*** is shown the judgment of the great harlot who sits on many waters, symbolizing a corrupt world system that influences nations and kings (*vv.
+1–2, 15*).
+He sees a woman clothed in luxury, sitting on a scarlet beast with seven heads and ten horns, drunk with the blood of the saints (*vv.
+3–6*).
+The angel explains that the seven heads represent seven mountains and also seven kings, and the ten horns are ten kings who will receive authority with the beast and wage war against the Lamb (*vv.
+7–14*).
+The Lamb will overcome them because He is Lord of lords and King of kings, and those with Him are the called, chosen, and faithful (*v.
+14*).
+The chapter ends with the beast and the ten kings turning against the harlot to destroy her, fulfilling God’s purpose (*vv.
+16–18*).

+***Christ is presented as*** the Lord of lords and King of kings who overcomes all earthly powers and stands victorious with His faithful people (*v.
+14*).

+***Believers should*** remain faithful to Christ, resist the seduction and corruption of the world system, and trust that God’s sovereign purposes will prevail (*vv.
+14, 17–18*).

 **Babylon is Fallen** *(18:1-8)*

 > 1 After these things I saw another angel coming down from heaven, having great authority, and the earth was illumined with his glory.